 A gluten-free diet is not a weight-loss solution.
 Here’s what it treats and how.

-Celiac disease is a serious autoimmune condition that is genetic and chronic.
-While “celiac disease” and “gluten sensitivity” are often used interchangeably, they are not the same thing.
+Celiac disease is a serious autoimmune condition that is genetic (someone inherits it from their parents) and chronic (it lasts for an indefinite period of time).
+While “celiac disease” and “gluten intolerance” are often used interchangeably, they are not the same thing.

 “The gluten-free diet is not a weight-loss solution,” said Dawn Adams, M.D., M.S., director of the Celiac Disease Clinic at the Vanderbilt Digestive Disease Center.
-“It’s a treatment for a very serious condition.
-When you avoid whole grains, your body misses out on important nutrients that are hard to replace.
-You should be tested before you start the diet.”
+“A gluten-free diet in a patient with celiac disease is a treatment for a serious medical condition.
+When you avoid foods that contain wheat, your body will miss out on important nutrients found in these products.
+It is important that you find other ways to incorporate these nutrients.”

 What is celiac disease?

-When individuals with celiac disease consume foods with gluten — a protein found in wheat, rye and barley — their immune systems overreact, damaging the tiny, hair-like projections (villi) that line the small intestine.
-This damage causes vitamins, minerals and other nutrients from food to pass through the digestive system without being absorbed.
-Malabsorption of nutrients can have many serious side effects, including anemia, osteoporosis and delayed growth in children.
+When people with celiac disease consume foods containing gluten, their immune systems overreact.
+The overreaction damages tiny, hair-like projections (villi) that line the small intestine.
+Normally the villi make it possible for the intestine to absorb nutrients from food.
+But if the villi are damaged, you can’t absorb the nutrients you need, even if you eat plenty of nutritious food.
+Vitamins, minerals and other nutrients pass through the digestive system without being absorbed.
+Poor absorption of nutrients can have many serious side effects, including anemia, osteoporosis and delayed growth in children.

 Symptoms of celiac disease vary by individual and include: